Motivational Speaker With A Powerful Story

 Judy’s Most Requested Keynote & Breakout Topics

-◾Stop Being "Fine": The Bold Midlife Rebellion You Need Now
+◾Stop Being "Fine": The Bold Rebellion Caregivers Need Now

-Your audience will walk away knowing:
+Your audience will walk away with:

 The "Uncomfortable Truth Technique" that cuts through decades of conditioning in 30 seconds